aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/guides/ssm-quick-setup-patching/ssm-quick-setup-patching-configuration.md

 The following steps have been taken from the documentation [here](https://docs.aws.amazon.com/systems-manager/latest/userguide/quick-setup-patch-manager.html) with modifications.

-1. Open the AWS Systems Manager console at https://console.aws.amazon.com/systems-manager/.
+1. In the Management Account, open the AWS Systems Manager console at https://console.aws.amazon.com/systems-manager/.
 2. In the navigation pane, choose **Quick Setup**.
 3. On the **Patch Manager** card, choose **Create**.
 4. For **Configuration name**, enter a name to help identify the patch policy.